 Seeking a Professional Diagnosis

-While you might recognize some signs and symptoms of ADHD, others may be less evident.
+While you might recognize some symptoms of ADHD in children, others may be less evident.
 Perhaps the behavior you see at home differs from what teachers, grandparents, and classmates see on a daily basis.
 That’s why it’s important to seek a professional diagnosis for your children.
 They can provide a more complete and accurate picture of what challenges your little one might be facing.

 Speak to a behavior therapist or child psychologist and share your concerns about whichever ADHD symptoms are popping up.
 A medical professional will then administer a series of basic tests to determine a diagnosis and treatment plan.
 Whatever news you receive, it’ll bring you one step closer to getting your child the help they need to succeed.